Central Vermont Solid Waste Management District

 Most embedded batteries are Lithium.

-• Never put batteries or those items they are embedded in into the trash or recycle bin.
+• Never put batteries or the items they are embedded in into the trash or recycle bin.

-• Cover exposed nodes or wires with clear packing tape to prevent contact with each other or metal.
+• Cover exposed nodes or wires with clear packing tape to prevent contact with batteries or metal.

 • Never puncture or apply pressure